 These films are presented alongside three virtual live streamed events with Safaa Fathy in conversation with esteemed artists, thinkers and educators.

-On Tuesday, September 22nd at 6pm EDT, the Maysles Documentary Center will host a discussion between Kay Dickinson & Safaa Fathy focused on filmmaking.
+On Tuesday, September 22nd at 6pm EDT, the Maysles Documentary Center hosted a discussion between Kay Dickinson & Safaa Fathy focused on filmmaking.

 Kay Dickinson is a professor of cinema at Concordia University in Montreal.
 Her most recent publications include Arab Cinema Travels: Transnational Syria, Palestine, Dubai and Beyond (2016) and Arab Film and Video Manifestos (2018).
 Her research is dedicated to thinking through how various media function amid and in resistance to the machinations of transnational global capital.